peterdemin/pip-compile-multi/README.rst

 .. code-block:: text

-  -P, --forbid-post TEXT      Environment name (base, test, etc) that cannot
-                              have packages with post-release versions
+    -p, --forbid-post TEXT      Environment name (base, test, etc) that cannot have packages with post-release versions
                                 (1.2.3.post777).
 Can be supplied multiple times.

 Be careful with this option since different maintainers treat post releases differently.